Unity-Environmental-University/LXD-Documentation/Writerside/topics/CHEM-102-and-104-Lab-Kits.md

 ## Introduction

 Carolina Labs customized lab kits provide students the opportunity to participate in authentic science labs from their homes in a safe manner.
 Carolina has a library of experiments and accompanying laboratory materials that can be curated to create custom laboratory kits specific for a Unity DE laboratory course.
-Students are required to purchase a kit that includes laboratory materials (ex: beakers, burners, chemicals, gloves,etc.) for them to conduct experiments at home.
+Students are required to order a kit that includes laboratory materials (ex: beakers, burners, chemicals, gloves,etc.) for them to conduct experiments at home.

 ## Ordering Kits